lambdageek/JsonToItemsTask/README.md

 </Target>
 ```

-When the target `RunMe` runs, the task will read the json file and populate the outputs.
+When the target `RunMe` runs, the task will read the json file and populate the outputs